 4. Plug that Wall Adapter into a Working Outlet

-Now that the speaker and the AC adapter are connected, we plug the charger into a working AC outlet.
+Then plug the charger into a working AC outlet.

 5. Let the Speaker to Charge Until All Battery Indicator Lamps Go Out

-Recharging is almost done when all but the last of the battery gauge lights glow solid.
+Recharging is almost complete when all but the last of the battery gauge lights glow solid.
 The last one continues flashing though, for a few minutes more while the system tops off the charging.